CPU Cache Lines: The Unit of Memory Transfer

 Best viewed on desktop for optimal interactive experience

-A cache line is the unit of data transfer between main memory and the CPU cache.
+A cache line is the fundamental unit of data transfer between main memory and the CPU cache.
 When your CPU needs data from memory, it doesn't fetch just the bytes you requested—it fetches an entire cache line, typically 64 bytes on modern processors.
-This design exploits spatial locality: the principle that if you access a memory location, you're likely to access nearby locations soon.

 Cache Line Concepts